MorningStar3600/AdvancedMenu/README.md

 # AdvancedMenu
 Easy to use, out of the box working menu.
-With
+Available on NuGet.

 ## Description